akhilabismi/EDA_PROJECT/README.md

 This project performs an **end-to-end Exploratory Data Analysis (EDA)** on an Airbnb listings dataset to understand pricing patterns, demand, and factors affecting listing performance.

-The analysis focuses on answering key business questions such as:

-* Which locations are most expensive?
-* Which room types generate higher revenue?
-* Do reviews influence price and demand?
-* How does price change over time?

-The project follows a structured **4-notebook industry workflow**:
-Data Understanding → Cleaning → Exploration → Statistical Analysis → Insights.

 ---

 ## 📅 Progress Log